abarton51/abarton51/README.md

 - :pencil2: **Mathematics**, concentration in Data Science
 - 🖱️ **Computer Science**, concentration in AI and IT

+I have relevant experience such as:
-Former SDE Intern at Amazon Web Services (AWS) for Summer of 2024 🖥️
+- SDE Intern at Amazon Web Services (AWS) for Summer of 2024 🖥️
+- NSF and NSA sponsored Undergraduate Researcher at NC State University for Summer of 2023 :microscope:

 -------
 <h3 align="center">🍎 About Me</h3>